-The practice was open between 8am and 6pm Monday to Friday.
-Appointments were available from 8am to 11.15am every morning and 3pm to 5.30 daily.
-Extended hours appointments were offered at the following times on Tuesday evenings from 6.30pm to 8pm and every Saturday morning from 8am to 10.30am.
-In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available for people that needed them.
-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.
+The surgery was open from 8am to 6.30pm, Monday to Friday, with extended opening hours until 7.45pm on Tuesdays.
+The practice was closed at weekends.
+Telephones at the practice were answered from 8am until 6.30pm, Monday to Friday.
+Outside of these times a message on the telephone answering system redirected patients to out of hours or emergency services as appropriate.
+In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available for people that needed them.

+Results from the national GP patient survey, published in July 2016, showed that patients' satisfaction with how they could access care and treatment was in line with local and national averages.

-- 82% of patients were satisfied with the practice's opening hours compared to the national average of 78%. - 71% of patients said they could get through easily to the practice by phone compared to the national average of 73%).
+- 76% of patients said they could get through easily to the practice by telephone compared to the national average of 73%. - 72% of patients were satisfied with the practice's opening hours compared to the national average of 78%. - 82% of patients were able to get an appointment to see or speak to someone the last time they tried compared to the national average of 85%.